dankamongmen/notcurses/README.md

 Note that some terminals accept a 24-bit specification, but map it down to fewer colors.

+Since 2.3.1, 8bpc RGB is always enabled for Kitty, Alacritty, and foot.

 ### Fonts

 Fonts end up being a whole thing, little of which is pleasant.
 I'll write this